-We know that this type of fat—called visceral fat—churns out stress hormones like cortisol and inflammatory substances called cytokines that affect the body’s production of insulin.
-The result: Besides obesity, you’re also looking at increased risks of type 2 diabetes and heart disease.
-No thanks.
-Check out these nine tips to finally rid your body of that excess stomach.
+We now know that this type of fat, called visceral fat, is metabolically active and churns out stress hormones like cortisol and inflammatory substances called cytokines that affect you body’s production of insulin.
+The result is worse than just being generally overweight; you’re looking at increased risks of type 2 diabetes, high blood pressure, high cholesterol, heart disease, stroke, some cancers, and even dementia.

 Stress may contribute to abdominal fat, according to several studies, including a recent one at the University of California, San Francisco.
 "When you're stressed, hormones like cortisol stimulate your appetite, slow your metabolism down and encourage fat storage inside your abdomen," explains Shawn Talbott, Ph.D., director of the Nutrition Clinic at the University of Utah.
 So what's a frazzled girl to do?
 "Find an activity that reduces stress for you, whether it's listening to soothing music or taking yoga, and do it daily," advises Talbott.